SethBling/PBChance/README.md

 2. Sample Size
    1. Random sample survey # combinations
    The minimum number of simulated runs.
-A lower number will calculates the result faster, a higher number gives a more stable result.
-However, it will calculate at least 900ms by default, so on most cases the sample size is already more than a million (check "Actual Sample size").
+A lower number will calculate the result faster, a higher number gives a more stable result.
+However, it will calculate at least 900ms by default, so in most cases, the sample size is already more than a million (check "Actual Sample size").
 Valid values: 1-9,999,999 Suggestion: around 1,000,000

 3. Settings affect the PB Chance
    1. Penalty on failures # seconds
    For each discontinued run, a failed segment will be generated.
 It's added every time to a simulated run, if a failed segment is selected.
 Valid values: 0-999 Suggestion: Start with 30.
 Should be set to a higher value if the reason for an interruption is essentially significant errors in a single segment (and lower in the opposite case).
 Can be also set to 0, if "Display survival chance" is set.
-In that case, multiply these two numbers will result in a chance, same as an infinite malus.
+In that case, multiply these two numbers will result in a chance, the same as an infinite penalty.
-   2. Max fails #, then the penality is infinite
+   2. Max fails #, then the penalty is infinite
    If a simulated run contains more then # fails, the whole run is considered as a fail.
 The number of selecting a failure in a simulated run can be limited now.
 If it is set to 1, only the first time the penalty time will be added.
 If a failed segment will be selected two times, the simulated run will be count as a failure, no matter how good it would be.
 In addition, if it's set to a low number, the number of combinations per second will increase significantly by two to three times.
 Valid values: 0-999 Suggestion: 1
    3. Only consider segments, which are faster than {bestSegment[s] x # percent}
    Very slow segment times will be eliminated.
 Should set to a number, which is clearly too slow for a normal run.
 Should be checked with the debug file (clipped segments), for the correct setting and result.
 Keep in mind, the failed runs will be kept.
 Valid values: 100-999 Suggestion: 150-200
    4. Newer segment times are more important than old ones Newer attempts will be selected more often during a simulated run.
-This calculation is much faster when set to exactly 100.
+This calculation is much faster when setting to exactly 100.
 Valid values: 0-100 Suggestion: 100
    5. Add the best time for each segment
    Valid values: 0-100.
 Suggestion: about 25
 If the value is above 0, the best time will be added once for each segment, regardless of other settings.
 The larger the set value, the more often the best time will be selected.
-Point 8. is relevant for this.
-Then there is always a chance, if the remaining best time is faster than the Pb time, even a few runs are selected.
+Point 4. is relevant for this.
+Then there is always a chance, if the remaining best time is faster than the PB time, in particular a few runs are selected.
 Can be adjusted to optimize the chance estimation.

 Hint: The displaying chance on the start should be realistic.
 You can try with these settings to optimize the chance estimation.
 Keep in mind the chance will automatically grow up if you play better.
 Generate and open the text file pbchance_debug.txt (recommended a fixed font like currier) for understanding the calculation of PBChance.
 It is also recommended to read the overview picture below.